J CUBE Goes Fully Independent

 J CUBE is excited to release the 4th major version of Multiverse.
 With Multiverse Studio 4 we introduce a new unified asset read and write architecture based on the Hyperspace API which natively wraps Alembic and USD covering all geometric data.
-Other key features are sample interpolation in Maya VP2 and during procedural rendering both in Maya and KATANA, re-timing controls for Assets, Material exchange of full shading networks, including displacement via MaterialXS a new open source project.
+Other key features are sample interpolation in Maya VP2 and during procedural rendering in Maya and Katana, re-timing controls for Assets, Material exchange of full shading networks, including displacement via MaterialXS a new open source project.

 J CUBE announces MaterialXS

 MaterialXS is an "eXtra Small" Python implementation of MaterialX released by J Cube Inc. as Open Source on GitHub under the permissive Apache 2.0 License.
-MaterialXS is specifically designed to ease the transfer of materials (full shading networks) and look–development content from Maya to KATANA using the Multiverse plug-ins.
+MaterialXS is specifically designed to ease the transfer of materials (full shading networks) and look–development content from Maya to Katana using the Multiverse plug-ins.